Amsterdam/amsterdam-styled-components/docs/CONTRIBUTING.md

 For now, only core maintainers can publish.
 If you want have rights to publish as well, contact one of the [core maintainers](./MAINTAINERS.md).
 To publish these packages to npm, follow these steps:

+### Publish canary version

 1. Make sure you're logged in to npm, by running `npm login`
+2. Run `yarn publish:canary`.
+This will run linters and tests before the lerna prompt, so be patient :smile:
+3. Select a version

+### Publish stable version

+1. Make sure you're logged in to npm, by running `npm login`
-2. Run `yarn publish:packages`.
+2. Run `yarn publish:canary`.
 This will run linters and tests before the lerna prompt, so be patient :smile:
 3. Select a version
 4. Once published, update the [changelog](../CHANGELOG.md) and move all the bulletpoints under the